 Tax refunds are great, everyone loves a Tax rebate from HM Revenue & Customs.
 In many situations overpayments of Tax occur without the Tax payer knowing, or even HMRC having any knowledge.
 Because of this, they never get paid but get swallowed up by the Tax office over time.
+You don’t even need to register for a UTR number to get one either.

 Why does this happen?